Top 21 Best Twitch Streamers (2020)

 10. DrDisrespect – 3,504,831 followers

-DrDisrespect can usually be seen streaming Fortnite and Apex Legends these days.
+These days, DrDisrespect is usually seen streaming Fortnite and Apex Legends.

 9. TSM_Daequan – 3,554,746 followers